picosh/official-blog/rfc-rss.md

 I think creating, categorizing, and viewing the results of your feeds should be free.
 The premium service would be the email digest component.
 We could also offer an always fetching feature for premium users.

+# risks

+- RSS readers have been done before
+- Syncing feeds can be costly in terms of compute resources
+- Following atom entry links to the webpage puts us in the scraping category which opens us up to stability issues (e.g. some sites deny scrapers)
+- Web view might run into content security policy issues